 - Rhinology and endoscopic skull base surgery

 - General otolaryngology

 In addition to caring for patients in clinical practice, Mayo Clinic's faculty is committed to teaching and facilitating the growth of medical knowledge.
 Many of our faculty members have published and lectured extensively and are highly regarded in their fields.
-You work closely with these individuals throughout your training in the Otolaryngology Residency.
+You work closely with these individuals throughout the training program.

 Michael Hinni, M.D.

 William Karle, M.D.

 Thomas Nagel, M.D.

 The department invites two or three prominent guest lecturers each year to present.
 Guest professors also are frequently invited to participate in departmental courses.